Mai1sha/Myassign2_303/README.md

 To compile,
 I have kept 3files, a header file for function declarations; a main for int main and a cpp for function implementation.
 I have included the file path in main and cpp.
 My program is running fine.I have used a while loop in main which will calculate my average.

+One more thing, I have used the Visual studio code.
 <img width="615" alt="Screenshot 2024-03-04 at 7 45 51 PM" src="https://github.com/Mai1sha/Myassign2_303/assets/123522545/a821e2fd-0e10-40d3-b2e8-a90b58f489d3">